ucldc/ingest_deploy/update_beanstalk_index/README.md

 ```

-## Updating the ucldc-solr environment
+## Updating the `ucldc-solr` environment
-I have been then updating the ucdlc-solr environment and then swapping the url back, so that the environment we have up is always named "ucldc-solr", but this is not required.
+I have been then updating the `ucdlc-solr` environment and then swapping the URL back, so that the environment we have up is always named `ucldc-solr`, but this is not required.
 The important thing is that the ucdlc-solr.us-west-2.elasticbeanstalk.com/solr/query URL works.